Here is a quick overview of how to get started with DataStax Bulk Loader and Astra DB.

 Before you can run DSBulk, get the necessary credentials to connect to Astra DB.
 To run DSBulk, we need the Client ID, Client Secret and Secure Connect Bundle.

-In Astra DB console, navigate to your Organization Settings.
+In Astra Portal, navigate to your Organization Settings.

 Select Token Management.